-The benefits of offering integrated payments can be powerful:
+The benefits of offering embedded payments can be powerful:

 - Controlling a better payment experience for your customers’ shoppers